 The only way to change is to change.
 If you want to feel better and lose weight then grab these tips for weight loss.
 Here’s the thing, weight loss doesn’t have to be hard or depriving.
 I have a simple philosophy that will bring you relief and motivation; plus it’s backed up by science.
 Simply put: TAKE.
 IT.
 SLOW.
-Read about my four game-changing tips for losing weight and keeping it off for good!
+Remember the saying, ‘nothing changes if nothing changes’.
+Read about my four game-changing tips that change you without feeling like a change.

 Changing the diet isn’t something I could do cold turkey.
 In fact, I’m allergic to turkey!
 Hence the going slow part.
-With a gradual approach, you’re more likely to stick with it and for longer if not forever!
+The most successful thing with ‘change’ without feeling like it’s a change is to take it slow.
+With a gradual approach, you’re more likely to stick with it for longer if not forever!
 Chris Kresser uses the words, “shrink the change“.

 The 4 Tips for weight loss